 - A written vocabulary of about 300 characters

-- The ability of carrying out simple conversations on everyday topics (such as exchange of personal information, family structure, and profession, basic physical descriptions of people, place and time)
+- The ability to carry out simple conversations on everyday topics (such as the exchange of personal information, family structure, profession, basic physical descriptions of people and communicating place and time)

-- The capacity of reading independently a simple text
+- The capacity to read a simple text independently